-In this installment of our 'People of Spyrosoft' series, we're talking with Functional Safety Engineer, Tomasz Lokietek.
+In this installment of our 'Spyrosoft People' series, we're talking with Functional Safety Engineer, Tomasz Lokietek.

 What does a Functional Safety Engineer do?

 Depending on the size of the company, the project and the workflow, companies create the role of Functional Safety Engineer to support the product development process.
-Or a person who has been previously involved in hardware/software/systems architecture design,will be nominated this person is tasked with additional responsibilities regarding Functional Safety.
-Functional Safety is important for all these areas and it covers all elements of the product lifecycle – from the initial idea to scrapping the final product.
+A person who has been previously involved in hardware/software/systems architecture design, may also be nominated and tasked with additional responsibilities regarding Functional Safety.
+Functional Safety is important for all these areas and it covers all elements of the product life cycle – from the initial idea to scrapping the final product.
 The Functional Safety Engineer will have different responsibilities depending on which area they are allocated to, and they will also have different tasks to complete.

 If we narrow it down to software development, the Functional Safety Engineer must ensure that the requirements for product safety are in place.
 Often, they are also in position to explain the concept of safety to other team members and make sure that the safety requirements are not only implemented but also, consistent with how systems engineers defined these on a system level.
 The Safety Engineer also serves as a consultant who helps to find a solution for aligning processes with safety requirements.
 They also arrange it so these processes would not hinder the project’s completion.
 More often than not, it’s achieved by selecting the most crucial items and requirements in the Functional Safety process.

 When it comes to software itself, the Functional Safety Engineer verifies components, elements and documentation that are related to safety.
 They also conduct safety analyses – checking solutions proposed by Software Architects against the existing system’s safety requirements and whether these solutions can be implemented in line with the requirements.
 They also make sure that the solutions don’t add to the current list of product risks.